 In 2017 when we changed our name to become Children’s Aid Foundation of Canada, it was with the hope that we could improve our capacity to build more innovative and impactful programs in partnership with child- and youth-serving agencies across the country.
 Our ambition is to significantly raise the awareness among more Canadians of the fact that too many of our children, through no fault of their own, are experiencing abuse and neglect.
 We hope to inspire donations from a broader group of supporters so that we can increase our reach and positively impact more kids.

 Stand Up for Kids is the Foundation’s movement for change, and we are amazed at how Canadians are responding in a positive way, and standing up for kids in and from the child welfare system.
 We are so grateful for their commitment and for becoming allies of the movement and to these young people.
 To date, more than 7,000 Canadians have signed our pledge to become Stand Up for Kids Allies and more than 800 people or groups have fundraised through community events, workplace giving, and more.
 We have also seen many more Allies joining the conversation in our social channels, helping us to amplify the voices of youth and sharing the impact of our work in their own channels.

-As 2019 gets underway, it’s a great time to find new ways to support the causes that mean the most to you.
-If you haven’t already joined us, or are looking for ways to deepen your involvement as an Ally to vulnerable young people in Canada, I wanted to share with you the top five ways you can Stand Up for Kids in the year ahead and beyond.
+It’s always a great time to find new ways to support the causes that mean the most to you.
+If you haven’t already joined us, or are looking for ways to deepen your involvement as an Ally to vulnerable young people in Canada, I wanted to share with you the top five ways you can Stand Up for Kids throughout the year.

 Sign the pledge if you believe all kids deserve a life free of fear and violence; a loving home where they are accepted, nurtured, and safe; and an optimistic future that allows them to achieve their own success.
 You can show your support by signing our pledge or, if you’ve already done so, encourage others to take this action.